Meghan was in Glamour Magazine.

 Meghan is particularly proud of her estate planning, matrimonial, immigration, and small business legal practice within the LGBT community.
 Her name appears in the Connecticut Supreme Court’s groundbreaking decision on marriage equality, Kerrigan v.
 Commissioner of Public Health, for which she co-authored an amicus curiae brief on behalf of the Human Rights Campaign.
 In 2013 Meghan appeared on WNPR’s Colin McEnroe Show speaking about the state of divorce – same sex or otherwise, and WNPR’s Where We Live, discussing the impact of the United States Supreme Court’s decisions in the same sex marriage cases, United States v.
 Windsor and Hollingsworth v.
 Perry.
 She is a founding executive board member of the Connecticut Bar Association’s LGBT Section and currently serves as its Vice Chair.
 She is a member of the Connecticut Bar Association, the Hartford County Bar Association, the Greater Connecticut Gay & Lesbian Chamber of Commerce, and the Metro Hartford Alliance.

 Meghan loves Hartford, writing, traveling, skiing, biking, and the beach and the woods.
-She is a proud supporter of the arts in Hartford and currently serves on the Finance Committee of the Greater Hartford Arts Council.
+She is a proud supporter of the arts in Hartford and currently serves on the Finance Committee of the Greater Hartford Arts Council and on the Board of Incorporators of The iQuilt Plan.
 She was Vice President of the Board of the former Hartford Children’s Theatre, and is an original board member of Night Fall.
 She devotes the majority of her pro bono legal work to local arts organizations.

-In 2013, Meghan was named a Hartford Business Journal 40 Under Forty winner, a Connecticut Law Tribune New Leader of the Law and included on the New England Super Lawyers® Rising Star list for general litigation.
+In 2013, Meghan was named a Hartford Business Journal 40 Under Forty winner, and a Connecticut Law Tribune New Leader of the Law.
+In 2013 she was included on the New England Super Lawyers® Rising Star list for general litigation, and again in 2014 for her estate planning work.
 In 2014 the Connecticut Women’s Education and Legal Fund (CWEALF) named her one of 40 Women for the Next 40 Years.

 Strive mightily, but eat and drink as friends.